apptainer/apptainer-admindocs/configfiles.rst

 Unrestricted use of CNI network configurations requires root privilege, as certain configurations may disrupt the host networking environment.

-{Singularity} 3.8 allows specific users or groups to be granted the ability to run containers with administrator specified CNI configurations.
+{Project} 3.8 allows specific users or groups to be granted the ability to run containers with administrator specified CNI configurations.